notofonts/noto-docs/docs/website/use.md

 - Read more about [complex text layout](https://en.wikipedia.org/wiki/Complex_text_layout) on Wikipedia.

-### What are the Noto UI fonts for?
+### How do I use Noto UI fonts?

 Many scripts form lines of text where all characters have roughly the same height, with only some letters extending below the baseline.
 User interface elements (menus, buttons, text boxes) in apps and on websites are often designed with a particular script in mind (often Latin).

-However, letters in Arabic, Indic, and Southeast Asian scripts often connect both vertically and horizontally, so text for continuous reading needs a more generous line height.
+However, letters in Arabic, Indic, and Southeast Asian scripts often connect both vertically and horizontally.
+So text for continuous reading in those scripts needs a more generous line height.
 For those scripts, Noto includes an additional family with the **UI** suffix.
 These fonts are more compact vertically and have the same line height as the basic Noto Sans fonts.

 | **Languages or scripts** | **Noto fonts to use** |
 |---|---|